alpanagi/monolith/README.md

 `carta.mn` is the file where the language is defined.
 It serves both as a tutorial and a code sample that the compiler should be able to compile to WebAssembly.

-The current bootstrap compiler is written in JavaScript.
+The current bootstrap compiler is written in TypeScript.